codeunion/photo-gallery-cli/README.md

 The final iteration in the version `1.x` family is to make a more interesting gallery that includes both a _master_ page showing all of the photos as well as _detail_ pages for each photo.
 Photos on the master page would link to their respective detail pages.

-**Add a `--multi-page` option to the program to make it generate a gallery with separate master and detail pages.**
+Let's add a `--multi-page` option to the program to make it generate a gallery with separate master and detail pages.

 When we are finished, running the command with a `--multi-page` option would generate an index page at `public/index.html` with detail pages in a subdirectory, like this